NVlabs/GL0AM/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 #and follow prompt, can check installation correct if you can run 'rustc -V'
 ```
-We used a docker container to manage our software platform, an example installation script can be found in [packages.sh](packages.sh)
+We used a docker container to manage our software platform, an example installation script can be found in [packages.sh](packages.sh) .
+In any case, successful installation may be subject to the OS, but the key is that [https://pytorch.org/](PyTorch), a GPU enabled version of [https://www.dgl.ai/pages/start.html](DGL), and [https://cupy.dev/](CuPy) should be installed.

 ### 1. Convert precompiled Python lilmatrix graph to DGL graph
 ```